• Operational Excellence

 VISION

-Perioperative and Surgery
+Perioperative & Surgery

 The objective of the VISION study was to collect international data regarding major adverse vascular...